robfinch/Cores/Proposals/RISCV GCIED Proposal.md

 The size of the function prolog is known by the compiler.
 Since this is a known value it could be included as the limit as part of a call instruction.
 A small field (three or four bits) in a call instruction could indicate the prolog size in multiples of four words for instance.
+This would require a new call instruction, possibly a 48-bit instruction.

+## Summary
+The benefit of deferring GC interrupts may not be significant, but the hardware cost is small.